zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/2provision/provision.md

 ### Objectives

 To deploy the PeopleSoft Instance, in this lab, you will:
-*   Launching and deploying instance of PeopleSoft from Marketplace
+*   Launch & deploy instance of PeopleSoft from Marketplace
 *   Access PeopleSoft instance

 ### Prerequisites